Outdoor Speakers; A Complete Guide

 This article covers everything you would like to know about outdoor speakers.
-We give you a comprehensive guide to all the outdoor speakers available and their applications.
-We also help you decide on how many speakers you may need, how to power them, what sources and how you will control the playlist and volume of your outdoor speakers.
+We give you a comprehensive guide to all the options available and specific applications.
+We also help you decide on how many speakers you may need, how to power them, what sources and how you will control the playlist and volume of your outdoor audio system.
 If you have any questions please call (732) 530-5511 or click here and we will gladly answer your email. ,

-rust proof grill and bracket as well as corrosion free wire connections.
+With a rust proof grill and bracket as well as corrosion free wire connections.
 Because they are similar to indoor book shelf speakers you can expect the same great responsive and powerful sound you enjoy indoors.
 These outdoor speakers usually have a 3” to 8” mid driver and a tweeter.
 The larger 8” driver produces a wider range of frequencies catering more to the lower bass notes.
 The best outdoor speaker in this category is the JBL Control series.
-Click Here to learn about Wall mount outdoor speakers.
+Learn more about Wall mount outdoor speakers here.

 Satellite Outdoor Landscape Speakers are attached to a pivoting “ground stake” so you can “plant” them in the ground and aim them in the proper direction.
 Planting these allow them to disappear into your landscape leaving you with nothing but an amazing “uniform sound field” (we will explain later in this article).
 You will want to think about location and visibility of these type speakers, so your landscapers do not mow them over or continuously hit them with a weed wacker.
 We also recommend researching the material in which the stake is made because less expensive landscape speakers are known to snap off the stake easily, especially after a few seasons of use.
 The best outdoor speaker in this category are manufactured by James loudspeakers.
 They are not only the best sounding satellite speaker but also have the most durable stake mechanism to assure years of enjoyment.
 Landscape speakers usually have a 3” to 6” mid driver and a tweeter.
 These type systems are usually coupled with an outdoor subwoofer which we will get into later as well .
 Click here for more information on outdoor landscape satellite speakers and buying guide.

-Rock Outdoor Landscape Speakers are much more durable and can give you a
+Rock Speakers are much more durable and can give you a

 wider range of frequencies because they can hold a larger driver.
 There is no shortage of rock speaker design or color including, sandstone, slate, granite and many others to fit your landscape aesthetic needs.
 When selecting the best rock speaker, you want to see how the speaker is positioned in the rock molding.
 Some are aiming straight out while others are slightly pitched up.
 If the rock speaker is near the listening area you will want the speaker slightly tilted up in the mold.
 For larger spaces the speakers aimed straight out will perform better.
 Rock speakers usually have a 4” to 8” driver and a tweeter.
 There are a few that may even have three speakers which does not mean more power but a better performance of individual sound frequencies.
 Our rock-solid recommendation for the best outdoor rock speaker is the Rokustics OctoRock with an 8” driver that will definitely enhance any outdoor party vibe.